 As Event Coordinator, Griesmer is responsible for assisting with the planning of all events, coordinating the volunteer program, managing vendor relations, event supplies and materials, and serves as the liaison for the “SWAG Team” of volunteers at the Music for All Summer Symposium.

-Griesmer’s involvements with Music for All begin in 2014 as a olunteer for Bands of America Championships and the Music for All National Festival.
+Griesmer’s involvements with Music for All begin in 2014 as a volunteer for Bands of America Championships and the Music for All National Festival.
 He went on to serve as an Events Department Intern and remained with the organization as a seasonal event staff member before being hired full-time.

 “We are beyond excited to have Conlon join the Event Team,” says Laura Blake, Director of Events.
 “He was a highly successful intern with Music for All while in college and we know that his skills, positive attitude, and enthusiasm will bring strength to the department.
 We are so glad he chose Music for All to start his professional career.””